Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 # 30 nodes, 42 edges

-Same shape as the done audit trail in Post 7’s chat: the URL carries the reader’s cursor, the server clamps it to the episode’s real page count, and the SQL filter is the security boundary.
+It’s the same shape as the done audit trail in Post 10’s chat: the URL carries the reader’s cursor, the server clamps it to the episode’s real page count, and the SQL filter is the security boundary.
 Nothing about the request body can widen what comes back.

 What This Adds, and What It Doesn’t